How To Train Your Dog at Home Yourself

 Your puppy doesn’t understand that he shouldn’t bolt out the front door – and that’s why he almost got run over by a car!

-He doesn’t know that he shouldn’t look at you like you have 2 heads when you tell him to “Come.”
+And he doesn’t know that he shouldn’t look at you like you have 2 heads when you tell him to “Come.”

 You’ll have confidence knowing that you can protect your dog from himself because he’ll listen to your every command…